-Office of Alcohol and Tobacco Control (OATC) Synar Survey/Consummated Compliance Checks: OATC will conduct approximately 1,000 tobacco consummated compliance checks for the Annual Synar Survey.
+Office of Alcohol and Tobacco Control (OATC) Synar Survey/Consummated Compliance Checks: OATC will conduct approximately 800 tobacco consummated compliance checks for the Annual Synar Survey.
 The outlets for these tobacco compliance checks will be selected from the State's Tobacco License List using stratified random sampling.
 The specific procedures described in Appendix C will be followed for recruiting and training youth inspectors, training field agents, inspection methodology, and data collection.
 Citations will be issued to all outlets found in violation.
 Letters of appreciation will be mailed to those merchants that are found to be in compliance.

 OATC Consummated Compliance Checks (Non-Synar): OATC conducts routine enforcement checks throughout the year.
-Again, citations will be issued by mail to all outlets found in violation.
+Again, citations will be issued after the completion of compliance checks.
 Letters of appreciation will be mailed to those merchants that are found to be in compliance.
-OATC conducted 993 tobacco compliance checks for the FFY 2018 Annual Synar Report.
-OATC conducted an additional 4,591 tobacco compliance checks in SFY 2018.
-In addition, OATC conducted 13,706 alcohol compliance checks.
+OATC conducted tobacco compliance checks for the FFY 2020 Annual Synar Report.
+OATC conducted 2,257 tobacco compliance checks.
+OATC also conducted 7,548 alcohol compliance checks during this time period.